 - (2) Includes 3,274,666 shares owned by GFP I, LP, of which R. Scott Gill is a limited partner holding a 40.95% ownership interest.
 R. Scott Gill is the Co-President and Secretary of the General Partner, is one of two directors of the General Partner, and is a 50% shareholder of the General Partner.
 On the basis of R. Scott Gill's positions with the General Partner, and pursuant to certain provisions of the Partnership Agreement, R. Scott Gill may be deemed to beneficially own shares of Common Stock attributable to the General Partner.
 Mr. R. Scott Gill is also a director of the Company. - (3) Voting and investment power is exercised through the General Partner.
 See footnotes (1) and (2). - (4) In its capacity as General Partner.
 See footnotes (1) and (2). - (5) Includes shares held by a family trust of which Mr. Brinkley is a trustee.
 Mr. Brinkley shares voting and investment power with respect to the shares held by the family trust. - (6) Includes shares held by a family trust of which Mr. Convis is a co-trustee.
 Mr. Convis shares voting and investment power with respect to the shares held by the family trust. - (7) Includes shares held by a family trust of which Mr. Healey is a co-trustee.
-Mr. Healey shares voting and investment power with respect to the shares held by the family trust. - (8) Includes 300,000 shares issuable under currently exercisable stock options and 250,000 shares issuable under stock options that become exercisable on April 1, 2022.
+Mr. Healey shares voting and investment power with respect to the shares held by the family trust. - (8) Includes 50,000 shares issuable under currently exercisable stock options and 50,000 shares issuable under stock options that expire on April 1, 2023. - (9) Includes 50,000 shares issuable under currently exercisable stock options. - (10) Includes 300,000 shares issuable under currently exercisable stock options and 250,000 shares issuable under stock options that expire on April 1, 2023.
 Except as indicated above, the address of the Company's directors and officers is 101 Bullitt Lane, Suite 450, Louisville, Kentucky 40222.